 We have both a designer and an interior decorator on staff to help you with the overall look of your new project.
 Our designer, who is always involved in projects where we are moving walls around, uses a sophisticated drawing program to provide you impressive 3-D, color drawings so you can explore your project like you are walking around in the new space is for anything is built!
 Busy?
-Our interior decorator can speed you up on making your selections for plumbing fixtures, lighting fixtures, stone, tile, paint, etc. You will be confident that it will all work together and be beautiful.
+Our interior decorator can speed you up on making your selections for plumbing fixtures, stone, tile, paint, etc. You will be confident that it will all work together and be beautiful.
 She will help you pick out your selections by going to a showroom or just catalog shopping with you.
 Your responses to our questions will help narrow the choices and our vast experience with products will help make the optimum selections in price and quality.

 Will there be a big mess?

 We take-to-heart this “invasion of your home” and your privacy.
 We respect your property by: laying down clean tarps as needed, taking down pictures, etc. that could fall off the wall, installing a ventilation fan when there is a window, clean the work space and traffic areas daily, dust and vacuum nearby spaces, and do a professional cleaning thoroughly the space on the final day of construction.

 What kind of communication strategies are in place during the remodeling?